-15) Chassis, Power Supply, CPU, and Chipset Fan Connectors (3-pin CHA_FAN, PWR_FAN, CPU_FAN, NB_FAN)
+16) CPU, Power Supply, Chassis Fan Connectors (3-pin CPU_FAN, PS_FAN, CHASS_FAN)

 These connectors support cooling fans of 350mA (4.2 Watts) or less.
-Orientate the fans so that the heat sink fins allow airflow to go across the onboard heat sink(s) instead of the expansion slots.
+Orient the fans to blow air across the onboard heat sink.
 Depending on the fan manufacturer, the wiring and plug may be different.
 The red wire should be positive, while the black should be ground.
 Connect the fan's plug to the board taking into consideration the polarity of the connector.

-NOTE: The "Rotation" signal is to be used only by a specially designed fan with rotation signal.
-The Rotations per Minute (RPM) can be monitored using ASUS PC Probe (see 6.
+NOTE: Rotations Per Minute (RPM) can be monitored using ASUS PC Probe if the fan supplies a rotation output signal. (see 6.
 SOFTWARE REFERENCE).